ylzhu000/docker-node-conf/README.md

 # docker-node-conf
-General configuration for node project
+General docker configuration for node project in development and production mode.